mmz-srf/srf-frontend-framework/source/_patterns/10-atoms/feedback/spinner-container.md

 ### spinner container

-this element exists is for backwards-compatibility
+this element exists for backwards-compatibility, because the original spinner was absolutely positioned.

-the original "spinner" atom corresponds to the new "spinner-container" atom. the new spinner atom now only contains the spinner itself so that it can be used without a positioned container.
+this "spinner-container" atom corresponds to the original "spinner" atom and the new "spinner" atom now only contains the spinner itself without a positioned container.